Academics

 “The key is in remembering that a model is a tool to help us understand the complexities of the universe, and never a substitute for the universe itself.”--Nate Silver

-Prerequisites: An “A” in Math 3 and Teacher Recommendation
+Prerequisites: An “A-” or above in Math 3 and department approval.

 • Calculus Honors: The Study of Change